harveynick/harveynick.github.com/_posts/2013-05-05-the-wheel-weaves-as-the-wheel-wills.markdown

 It's also the story of a world which was once a utopia, but was (literally) broken due to the actions of those striving for more power.
 A world filled with magic and wonder… but also bone chilling evil.
 A world on the brink of destruction, where magic is a path to madness and death for any man who wields it, while female magic users (channellers) are both feared and respected.

 It's not a perfect series by any means.
 A couple of the books towards the middle are particularly slow and uneventful.
 It's also not a series which coddles you.
-The actual events of the prologue, which begins just as the greatest hero of the last age has succumbed to his madness[^n] and unwittingly killed everyone he loves, are not fully illuminated until something like the sixth book.
+The actual events of the prologue, which begins just as the greatest hero of the last age has succumbed to his madness[^1] and unwittingly killed everyone he loves, are not fully illuminated until something like the sixth book.
 It's also quite jarring when Brandon Sanderson takes over the reins of the series in book 12.
 The voice of the characters changes subtly, but noticeably.

 ![](http://upload.wikimedia.org/wikipedia/en/0/06/TheGatheringStormUSCover.jpg)